akshayhiremath/neorepo/README.txt

 --Executing the NeoUtility
 =================================================
-Once you have got SUCCESS in the build process above.
+Once you have got SUCCESS in the build process above, you will find the executables in target directory.
-You can run NeoUtility.
+To run NeoUtility.
+Go to target and you will find two NeoUtility files
+	one with extension .bat and other with extension .sh Use appropriate version based on your OS.

+You can also execute the jar by using: java -Djava.net.useSystemProxies=true -jar neo-1.1.0-SNAPSHOT-jar-with-dependencies.jar START_DATE END_DATE

 NeoUtility has 3 simple options to fetch the data of Near Earth Objects(NEO) from REST service exposed by NASA.